2023 MCAS Miramar NFL Military Appreciation Week Shout Outs

-U.S. Marine Corps Sgt.
-Trent Iannarelli, a firefighter with Aircraft Rescue and Firefighting, Headquarters and Headquarters Squadron, Marine Corps Air Station Miramar, gives a shout out to the New York Jets for the National Football League’s Military Appreciation Week on MCAS Miramar, San Diego, Sep.
+U.S. Marine Corps Staff Sgt.
+Steven Ramirez, the ground safety manager for Headquarters and Headquarters Squadron, Marine Corps Air Station Miramar, gives a shout out to the Miami Dolphins for the National Football League’s Military Appreciation Week on Marine Corps Air Station MCAS Miramar, San Diego, Sep.
 7, 2023.
 The NFL states on their website that they strive to represent unwavering dedication to honoring, empowering and connecting with our nation’s servicemembers, veterans and their families.
 (U.S. Marine Corps video by Lance Cpl.
 Jackson Rush)

 |Date Taken: